iwytsang/Pewett-Hackard-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/108503112/194642693-c60b426c-27c6-48b7-baef-bcb4e1459a26.png)

 ## Summary
-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+* How many roles will need to be filled as the "silver tsunami" begins to make an impact?
 We can determine that

+* Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?